Ryaneroni/3005-Final-Project-V2---Group169/README.md

 Click the user type you'd like to login as.
 Steven Wu is an already populated member, Alice Smith is an already populated Trainer, ADMIN gets you to the admin console, or create your own using member registration :D

-**A GUI will pop up.
-You can enter the first and last name of any trainer or member to login. to access admin type ADMIN. ***

 **File Directory**
 1. main.py - how u run the program.
 Calls Initialize GUI and Member/Trainer/Admin GUI